Amanda has worked in estate agency in the Southeast of England for a number of years in both residential and commercial property sales.

 Brighton, and its conjoined twin, Hove, are great places for commuters, as Brighton Station is a mainline train terminal, so you're pretty much guaranteed a seat on trains to London early in the morning.
 The journey to London Victoria or London Bridge takes around an hour.
 Brighton is also a vibrant, historic city by the sea with much to recommend it in terms of night-life, culture, shopping, and eating out.
 A number of top-rated public schools are situated in, or nearby, and there's also a choice of Universities.
 That's the good news.

 The bad news is that Brighton is an expensive place to buy a house.
-Even the less favoured areas such as Whitehawk, Bevendean, Woodingdean, and Moulscomb, have been creeping up the charts in terms of cost recently.
-In January 2020, the search revealed a few three bedroom houses on the outskirts of the city priced between £290,000 and £320,000.
-Other available properties in the low range are typically higher than this figure.
-This represents an increase of around £70,000 for the lowest priced three bedroom properties in the last five years.
+Even the less favoured areas such as Whitehawk, Bevendean, Woodingdean, Portslade and Moulscomb, have been creeping up the charts in terms of cost recently.
+In January 2021, the search revealed a few three bedroom houses on the outskirts of the city priced between £300.000 and £335,000.
+This represents an increase of around £80,000 for the lowest priced three bedroom properties in the last six years.
 However, prices have definitely stabilised, and some older listings are now seeing reductions.

 Firmly in the Sussex commuter belt, Burgess Hill is a sprawling mix of old and new housing stock.
 The town has a reasonable shopping centre with a good selection of day-to-day stores including several supermarkets.
 It is well-served for sports and leisure facilities, including the excellent Triangle swimming pool, and has good local schools through to sixth form.
 Situated on the Brighton - London mainline rail link, and with a journey time of less than an hour into the capital, the town is popular with those who travel to London for work.
 It is also blessed with a large factory estate on the edge of the town centre, which provides many of the local employment opportunities.

-Burgess Hill has a small number of 3 bedroom houses available in the £275,000 to £300,000 range, but realistically, you may need to pay more than this to secure a home here.
+Burgess Hill has quite a number of 3 bedroom houses available in the £300,000 to £330,000 range, many of which have been subject to recent price reductions.

 Historic Chichester has been a thriving settlement since Roman times.
 If you love the feel of ancient places, Chichester may be just what you're looking for.
 The walled town centre offers a range of properties, some relatively new, and some very ,very old.
 The pedestrianized shopping streets form a cross with the original Market Cross acting as a landmark in the centre.
 The Cathedral is close by, and is well worth a visit, as it is cram packed with art and artefacts, including stained glass windows designed by Marc Chagall.
 Chichester is a bustling, lively city with excellent shopping, leisure, and educational facilities, including the Festival Theatre, and Chichester University.